 - Log in to the myCigna® website to search for an in-network provider.
 The provider directory on myCigna.com shows you results based on your health plan network and your location.

 - Know before you go.
-Before you visit any provider or facility, we recommend you call ahead to confirm their network status to be sure they are in your plan’s network, as well as confirm their, address, office hours and that they are accepting new patients.
+Before you visit any provider or facility, we recommend you call ahead to be sure they are in your plan’s network, as well as confirm their address, office hours, and that they are accepting new patients.

 - Meet the provider in person.
 Ask to schedule an introductory appointment.
 This appointment can help you decide if the provider is a good fit for you.

 A primary care provider (PCP) serves as a "home base" for your basic health care.
 They help to coordinate your care, from your annual check-up and other preventive care, to routine care.
 Even if your plan doesn't require one, your primary care provider is an important member of your health care team.

 If you are purchasing your own coverage through an individual and family plan, a primary care provider will be assigned to you.
 You may change your PCP after your planned start date if you would like to.
 Your PCP may be an internal or family medicine doctor, a pediatrician or an OBGYN, who acts as a “team leader.”

 If you are purchasing a health plan through your employer, please review your employer’s plan details to see if you’re required to select a PCP or if choosing a PCP is optional, and to see if there are any network requirements for your plan.

 - Network status.
 Choose a primary care provider that is in-network to save on out-of-pocket costs when you go to the doctor.

 - Quality designations and board certifications.
 These show that the provider has taken extra steps to provide quality care.